 - 1-3.
-Asset owners 9,10 should promote asset managers to engage in effective stewardship activities themselves as much as possible in order, corresponding to secure the interests their size and capacity, etc., to secure beneficial owners' interests while taking their viewpoints into consideration of ultimate beneficiaries.
-When asset owners do not directly manage funds and exercise their voting rights, corresponding to their size and capacity, etc., they should engage in stewardship activities, including the exercise of voting rights, they should instruct that their asset managers be engaged in effective stewardship activities on their behalfsuch as holding dialogues with investee companies. - 1-4.
-When selecting or issuing mandates to asset managers, asset owners should clearly specify issues and principles to be required in conducting stewardship activities, corresponding to their size and capacity, etc., including the exercise of voting rights, in order to ensure effective stewardship activities.
+Asset owners^{9,10}, in line with their size and capabilities, etc., should encourage asset managers to engage in effective stewardship activities to secure beneficial owners' interests while taking their viewpoints into consideration11.
+When asset owners directly manage funds and exercise their voting rights, in line with their size and capabilities, etc., they should engage in stewardship activities, such as holding dialogues with investee companies. - 1-4.
+When selecting or issuing mandates to asset managers, asset owners, in line with their size and capabilities, etc., should clearly specify issues and principles to be required in conducting stewardship activities including the exercise of voting rights, in order to ensure effective stewardship activities.
 In particular, large asset owners should proactively consider and clearly specify issues and principles to be required in conducting stewardship activities, including the exercise of voting rights, keeping in mind their positions and roles in the investment chain, instead of mechanically accepting asset managers' policies without any verification. - 1-5.
-Asset owners, corresponding to their size and capacity, etc., should monitor whether their asset managers conduct stewardship activities in line with asset owners' policies, for example, making use of asset managers' self-evaluations 12.
-In conducting such monitoring, asset owners should put emphasis on the "quality" of stewardship activities such as dialogue between asset managers and investee companies, etc., instead of mechanically checking the number of meetings held between them and, the duration of such meetings and, the duration of such meetings <a h
+Asset owners, in line with their size and capabilities, etc., should monitor whether their asset managers conduct stewardship activities in line with asset owners' policies, for example, making use of asset managers' self-evaluations 12.
+In conducting such monitoring, asset owners should put emphasis on the "quality" of stewardship activities such as dialogue between asset managers and investee companies, etc., instead of mechanically checking the number of meetings held between them, the duration of such meetings and the "for" or "against" ratio of proxy voting, etc.

-9 The Code is naturally applicable to defined benefits corporate pensions (fund-type corporate pensions and contract-type corporate pensions) and employees' pension funds (kousei nenkin kikin).
-Contract-type corporate pensions are assumed to accept the Code as "a corporate pension" and not as "a sponsoring company".
+9 The Code essentially applies to defined benefits corporate pensions (fund-type corporate pensions and contract-type corporate pensions) and employees' pension funds (kousei nenkin kikin) as asset owners.
+While recognizing that in case of contract-type corporate pensions, the corporate pension and the sponsor company are a single entity, contract-type corporate pensions are expected to accept the Code as "a corporate pension" and not as "a sponsor company".